Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## What to do at the Merchant

+**Melgaroth** - In low infernos this card isn't necessary, specially without 2nd class bonus.
+But on higher infernos it's a must.
+Whenever you find that card you should buy it (one copy is enough).
+If you have enough money it is worth rerolling cards in every merchant until you find it.

 **Heal** - When your HP is low and your defense is not well developed yet, I recommend healing at the Merchant rather than buying a card that will heal you slowly.
 If you're HP is still over 50% and you think you can survive until the next Merchant, you don't need to heal.

-**Thin your deck** - Your starting deck includes many *golem warriors* which will get in the way of your main attack card *energy golem*, of your defense cards *mud golem* and of the good cards you will add to your deck.
+**Thin your deck** - Your starting deck includes many duplicates which will get in the way of the ther good cards you will add to your deck.
-I recommend Removing or Transforming at least two in World 1.
+I recommend Removing or Transforming at least one of each in first two worlds.
 If you have enough money for both, start by transforming one so you can remove the new card after if it's bad.
-Once you're down to only one *golem warrior* (removed 3) you can do as you wish:
-- stop removing cards (good on low inferno because you don't have that much money)
-- remove duplicates of *mud golem* (duplicates are rarely useful)
-- remove last *golem warrior* (unless you find good strength, energy golem deals more damage so it's a better attack option)
-- remove all base cards but *energy golem* (goal is to have a 4 card core, beware of the order you remove in, you will want to keep a balance between *mud golem* and *golem warrior* early, with a little more *mud golems*)

-**Upgrade the class skill** - It will give you the sweet extra mana from spheres, and make *golem warrior* better.
-On low inferno you don't have enough money so you will have to wait to do so, on high inferno it's almost priority, with the exception of a few very good cards.
+The *Mage* is pretty bad and you should remove the last one once you find a better option for weak (that weakens all enemies at once).
+If you have the money and *circular shield* skill, you might want to remove the last duplicates of your totems to get down to a 4 card deck and get plenty of shields form your skill.
+However always keeps at least one of each or you won't be able to use your ability anymore.

+**Upgrade the class skill** - The class skill is nice but not necessary, priority goes to removing one base card of each type and other good defense cards.
+You will usually upgrade it in world 3 or 4 but you can finish the run without it.

-**Duplicating** - if you have a very good card like *elder fairy [FAIRY]* you might want to duplicate it for 300 gold in merchant, I recommend this once the rest of your deck is good enough and you just want that extra preparation time in battle.
+**Duplicating** - If you have a very good card like *Elder fairy [FAIRY]* you might want to duplicate it for 300 gold in merchant, I recommend this once the rest of your deck is good enough and you just want that extra preparation time in battle.

 **Consider trading Gems for Coins** - Once you have 4 Gems, you will be able to trade them for 100 Coins, so keep that in mind when looking at card prices.
 Similarly, when you have 7 Gems you can afford the *Gold Ingot* skill which gives 300 Coins.